MahjongRepository/tenhou-python-bot/README.md

 ## How to run it?

 1. `pip install -r requirements.txt`
-2. Run `pythone main.py` it will connect to the tenhou.net and will play a game
+2. Run `python main.py` it will connect to the tenhou.net and will play a game

 ## Configuration instructions